Benefits and Limitations of Communication in Multi-Agent Reasoning: Experimental Details

 \section{Experimental Details}

-General details: \begin{itemize} \item All experiments were run on TogetherAI API \item Models used: Llama-3.1-8B-Instruct-Turbo, Llama-3.3-70B-Instruct-Turbo, EXAONE-3.5-32B-Instruct \item All experiments are run 100 times with a seed set to 42 for consistency. \item Three multi-agent architectures tested: Majority Voting, Chain-of-Agents, and Prefix Sum \item For all experiments, examples are generated on the fly given the length and difficulty parameters specified in the script. \end{itemize} Throughout, we typically use 8 agents in the majority voting setup.
+General details: \begin{itemize} \item All experiments were run on TogetherAI API \item Models used: Llama-3.1-8B-Instruct-Turbo, Llama-3.3-70B-Instruct-Turbo, EXAONE-3.5-32B-Instruct \item All experiments are run 100 times with a seed set to 42 for consistency. \item Three multi-agent architectures tested: Majority Voting, Chain-of-Agents, and Prefix Sum \item For all experiments, examples are generated on the fly given the length and difficulty parameters specified in the script. \end{itemize} Throughout, we use 8 agents in the majority voting setup.
+We ablated over [2, 4, 8, 16] agents across all considered tasks and found that past 8 agents, there was no significant improvement in any of the tasks.
+The choices for task-specific hyperparameters are discussed in their respective subsections.